NEW: National airline announces airport will be closed until July 17

 Brigades from Zintan have controlled the airport since 2011

+Shelling was threatening civilians as violence stretched along the airport road, which is dotted with residential neighborhoods.
 All flights in and out of the airport have been suspended.

 CNN personnel could hear gunfire and blasts throughout the day.
 Heavy smoke billowed above the airport.